bdnorris/DES-340/lectures/lecture15-images.md

 </div>
 ```

-...you can control this images size in CSS and the image will aways try and fill the entirity of it's container.
-It's height will adjust automatically.
+...you can control the size of this image in CSS and the image will always try and fill the entirety of its container.
+Its height will adjust automatically because images have an inherent aspect ratio.

 ```css
 .image-container {